AM2R-Community-Developers/AM2R-Autopatcher-Linux/README.md

 ### Arch (including Manjaro, EndeavourOS, RebornOS, etc.)
 Make sure that multilib is enabled, as this is a 32-bit application and Arch does not do so by default.
-To enable it, go to `/etc/pacman.conf`, search for `[multilib]`, and make sure that both this and the next line are uncommented:
+To enable it, go to `/etc/pacman.conf`, search for `[multilib]`, and make sure that both this and the next line are uncommented.
+After that, install the following packages:
 `sudo pacman -S --needed python xdelta3 lib32-openal lib32-openssl-1.0 lib32-libcurl-compat lib32-libpulse lib32-gcc-libs lib32-libxxf86vm lib32-libglvnd lib32-libxrandr lib32-glu`

 ### Debian (including Ubuntu, Mint, PopOS, etc.)